Sweet Potato Peanut Butter Curry Recipe

 - Garlic cloves – always an essential in most curry recipes (my dad would not be best pleased!)

-- Coconut milk – love coconut milk as a curry base.
+- Full fat coconut milk – love coconut milk as a curry base.
 It creates the most creamy texture, almost like silk but in food form!

 - Smooth peanut butter – providing a nutty flavour but also thickening the curry.

 Make it family-friendly!

 My little one is a huge fan of this sweet potato stew too as he loves peanut butter!
 If you’ve got a little PB fan too and you want to make this for their dinner, I’d recommend leaving out the cayenne powder, chilli powder and the chilli garnish!